Chart Color Schemes

 Geebung is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Geebung, as per the latest Census, 96.5% of dwellings were houses with the remaining 3.4% being semi-detached homes, apartments, or other types of dwellings.
-This differs from Brisbane's metropolitan area where 67.2% of dwellings are houses and 32.8% are other types.
-Home ownership in Geebung stood at 31.6%, with mortgaged properties making up 42.7% and rented dwellings accounting for 25.7%.
-The median monthly mortgage repayment in the area was $2,000, lower than Brisbane's metro average of $2,100.
-The median weekly rent in Geebung was $420 compared to Brisbane's metro figure of $390.
-Nationally, Geebung's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Geebung's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.4% other dwellings.
+In contrast, Brisbane metro had 67.2% houses and 32.8% other dwellings.
+Home ownership in Geebung was 31.6%, with mortgaged dwellings at 42.7% and rented ones at 25.7%.
+The median monthly mortgage repayment was $2,000, lower than Brisbane metro's average of $2,100.
+The median weekly rent in Geebung was $420, compared to Brisbane metro's $390.
+Nationally, Geebung's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing